kashyappanda/RPi_Benchmarks/README.md

-# QPU_Benchmarks
+# RPi_Benchmarks

-This repository contains benchmarks that measure the performance of the Quad Processing Unit (QPU) in the Raspberry Pi family.
+This repository contains benchmarks that measure the performance and efficiency of different operations on the Raspberry Pi family.
 The benchmarks are available [here](https://github.com/kpanda254/QPU_Benchmarks/tree/main/benchmark_results).

 ## Device Information

 The benchmarks are performed on the Raspberry Pi Zero W and the Raspberry Pi 3 Model B+.
-Both models contain Quad Processing Units (QPUs) that act as 16-way 32 bit SIMD processors.
-A SIMD processor can process multiple values with a single instruction.
+Both models contain Quad Processing Units (QPUs) that act as 16-way 32 bit [SIMD processors](https://en.wikipedia.org/wiki/SIMD).
 In this case, a QPU can process 16 values.
 A single QPU processes all 16 units in 4 clock cycles, with 4 units per clock cycle, and can sometimes deliver 2 results at a time.

 ### Raspberry Pi Zero W